 Once at the river bank, littered with people, performers, lights and lanterns, we were able to set our floating lanterns into the water along with hundreds of others.
 It was truly beautiful.

 The symbolism behind the floating lanterns was explained to me by Ajan Jip who said that when you release the floating lantern you are thanking the river and thanking Mother Earth for providing for you.
 At the same time you are also getting rid of and releasing all your bad luck.

 Afterwards it was time to release large lanterns into the sky.
 We bought some of these further along the river bank near a lit up bridge.
 People were releasing lanterns all up and down the riverbank but also in the streets and the night sky was soon brilliantly lit.
 It was so magical I felt as if we were in a fairy tale.

 I am so happy that I got to participate in Loy Krathong as it has been on my bucket list for quite some time now.
 If you haven’t yet, add it to your bucket list as well – it’s something definitely worth experiencing.

 April is the founder and main author for Just Leaving Footprints.
 She has written for numerous blogs and publications such as Explore Magazine and Snow Pak.
 April loves writing about sustainable tourism, and promoting other sustainable travelers on her Facebook Group and Instagram Community, Ladies Leaving Footprints.
 Currently, April is living and teaching English in Mexico City with her husband Arturo and they don’t plan on stopping their travels anytime soon.

-Just over two years ago I spent a month in Thailand with my best friend…February 1, 2018
+Just over two years ago I spent a month in Thailand with a friend of…February 1, 2018